 There are some documented rights ascribed to Philadelphia tenants regarding health standards and safety.
 Landlords are obliged to follow these requirements under certain city inspection and license requirements.
 Here are some of the documents that outline these requirements.

 Housing Rental Licenses

-TAX DELINQUENCY: There shall be no license renewal neither will there be issuance of license to any entity that has defaulted in the payment or filing of City taxes.
+TAX DELINQUENCY: There shall be no license renewal nor will there be issuance of a license to any entity that has defaulted in the payment or filing of City taxes.

 Residential property owners are mandated to provide every new tenant with the “City of Philadelphia Partners for Good Housing” brochure including the supplement provided by the license and inspections department under the Philadelphia Property Maintenance Code (Section PM-102.6.4).

 Residential property owners are also mandated to provide their tenants with a Certificate of Rental Suitability from the license and inspections department at least 60 days before they assume control of the residence.
 This is to certify that all the necessary licenses have been obtained and that there are no critical code violations.